toc-lib/OFC/auto-ACTION-scripts.md

 ## Goals

-- Encourage dev/ops to **capture management logic as scripts** in the code-base
+- Encourage dev/ops to **capture management logic as scripts** in the code-base.
-- Provide tech guys with **an obvious place to look** for management scripts
+- Provide tech guys with **an obvious place to look** for management scripts.
-- Make it **easy to list available management actions**
+- Make it **easy to list available management actions**.

 ## Why